How to Write for an Academic Blog

 The normal length of an article can range from around 500 – 2000 words.
 Particularly for pieces on the more concise end of the scale, this brevity requires that you prioritise the key points that you want to make, along with any relevant evidence.
 It follows then that you must have a clear sense of what you want to communicate, and that you keep to it – the limitations leave little room for tangents (however interesting).
 If you are unsure of how to organise your ideas for this format, figure out what single takeaway you would want someone to leave with after reading your article, and make certain that the piece as a whole reflects that message.

-Select a platform which fits with your objectives
+Select a platform that fits with your objectives

 With these points of form and style in mind, attention turns to the content of your contribution and how to maximise its value to you.
 Overall, blog articles can be divided into two main categories – analysis/comment and research/exchange.
 Analysis pieces offer informed discussion and commentary on aspects of current affairs in general or contemporary issues in the field of study.
 As with any academic endeavour, it is advisable to focus contributions on your expertise – your areas of research, study and experience.